Komarulon/smrandomizer/readme.md

 Redesign Randomizer history:
 - Dessyreqt made the base Super Metroid Randomizer
-- Azder made it work for Super Metroid: Redesign, with patches for things like "start with wall-jump" some other nice things
+- Audraxys made it work for Super Metroid: Redesign, with patches for things like "start with wall-jump" some other nice things
-- Azder programmed in all the item location addresses, named them, and wrote the logic for each item's pickup
+- Audraxys programmed in all the item location addresses, named them, and wrote the logic for each item's pickup
-- Azder's laptop was stolen :( and the randomizer tool was lost
+- Audraxys' laptop was stolen :( and the randomizer tool was lost
-- However, Azder uploaded RomLocationsSpeedrunner.cs with all the item locations and logic, so we could recover that, but the rom patches were lost
+- However, Audraxys uploaded RomLocationsSpeedrunner.cs with all the item locations and logic, so we could recover that, but the rom patches were lost
 - The solution?
 One of the previous randomized roms would have all the patches!
-So, this randomizer now uses an old randomized redesign ROM Azder generated
+So, this randomizer now uses an old randomized redesign ROM Audraxys generated

 Thank you so much Audraxys for everything you did for this project!